cthulhustig/autojimmy/README.md

 ### Step 3: Install libcairo (Optional)
 > [!NOTE]
-> By default, Auto-Jimmy will use its own rendering engine to draw the map of
+> By default, Auto-Jimmy will use its own in-app rendering engine to draw the map of
 > the Traveller universe and there is no need to install libcairo.

 If you configure Auto-Jimmy to use web proxy based rendering and are creating